 In this Q&A Kim shares why she is committed to increasing access to the arts for Tacoma students.

-What is the path the led you to Hilltop Artists?
+What is the path that led you to Hilltop Artists?

 I am a native of Hilltop.
 Jason Lee Middle School used to be Jason Lee Junior High, so this was my junior high school.
 I grew up three blocks from here.
 I’m actually living in the house that I grew up in.